Ralph Sarich: In the United States

 Sarich sought A$100 million in investment from the Australian Government in order to commence manufacture of the engine in Australia.
 In 1989, the government offered an industry support package of A$1516.5 million, which Sarich declined, and he proceeded to make arrangements to establish operations in the United States.
 He floated Orbital Engine Corporation in the US via an initial public offering that raised A$113.8 million in 1992 and the company began trading on the New York Stock Exchange.
 In 1998, Sarich reported that Orbital Engine Corporation had entered into a nonexclusive licensing agreement with Ford to develop and test a pilot for the manufacture of the orbital engine.
 In January 1992, General Motors displayed its newest concept car called the "Ultralite", incorporating OCP technology, as its centrepiece at the Detroit International Auto Show.
 In April 1992, another of the world's largest automotive manufacturers signed an agreement to take a licence for OCP technology.

 In other countries

 In 1991, it was reported that Orbital Engine Corporation entered into a licensing agreement with Fiat, an Italian car manufacturer.
-Despite initial interest, Czechoslovakian manufacturer, Škoda, withdrew from licensing negotiations in 1989, citing poor economic conditions in the country.
+Despite initial interest, Czechoslovak manufacturer, Škoda, withdrew from licensing negotiations in 1989, citing poor economic conditions in the country.
 Volkswagen terminated its agreement with Orbital in 1993, citing a softer European sales market.